Common contact allergy-causing substances include:

 On the first visit, small patches of potential allergens are applied to the skin.
 These patches are removed 48 hours later to see if a reaction has occurred.
 A third visit approximately 2 days later is to evaluate for any delayed reaction.
 You should bring suspected materials with you, especially if you have already tested those materials on a small area of your skin and noticed a reaction.

 Other tests may be used to rule out other possible causes, including skin lesion biopsy or culture of the skin lesion

 What treatments can be used for a skin rash?

 Initial treatment includes thorough washing with lots of water to remove any trace of the irritant that may remain on the skin.
-Mission Viejo and Orange County patients are advised to avoid further exposure to known irritants or allergens.
-In some cases, the best treatment is to do nothing to the area.
+Patients are advised to avoid further exposure to known irritants or allergens.
+In some cases, the ideal treatment is to do nothing to the area.

 Corticosteroid skin creams or ointments may reduce inflammation.
 Carefully follow the instructions when using these creams, because overuse, even of low-strength over-the-counter products, may cause a troublesome skin condition.
 In severe cases, systemic corticosteroids may be needed to reduce inflammation.
 These are usually tapered gradually over about 12 days to prevent recurrence of the rash.
 In addition to or instead of corticosteroid skin treatment, your doctor may prescribe other RX creams.

 Wet dressings and soothing anti-itch or drying lotions such as calamine or products containing Benadryl-type ingredients may be recommended to reduce other symptoms

 Contact dermatitis usually clears up without complications within 2 or 3 weeks, but may return if the substance or material that caused it cannot be identified or avoided.
 A change of occupation or occupational habits may be necessary if the disorder is caused by occupational exposure.